Dmitri-Evans11/windows-ad-virtualbox-lab/scripts/README.md

 # Scripts

-This folder will contain PowerShell or configuration scipts used to automate or support lab tasks.

-Scripts will be documented and non-destructive.
+This directory contains automation scripts used in the Windows Active Directory VirtualBox lab.

+## user-creation
+PowerShell script to automate Active Directory user creation from CSV input.

+## device-inventory
+PowerShell script to collect device identity and hardware information for inventory and enrollment preparation.